 Let me recap the debate that rages over this: some say no way; love at first sight is mere animal lust masquerading as a deep soul connection by those who need to justify their attraction.
 Why would anyone trust that?
 “It’s a notion dreamed up by Hollywood romantics who like to airbrush the random happenstance of life until it looks like perfect, sweet destiny,” says Californian Bill, 42.
 “Instant sparks and intense feelings are lust, or maybe puppy love.
 But they’re not real love that comes from time, trust, and respect.”

 Lovers may disagree, but what do the experts say?
-Can they help decode the mystery of what happens when you think you’re falling in love with someone right off the bat (I call this the “Jerry-Maguire-you-had-me-at-hello phenomenon”)?
+Can they help decode the mystery of what happens when you think you’re falling in love with someone right off the bat?
+Let’s find out.

 True love: Can it happen in half a second (or less)?